Redditor Gets Insulted For Backing Away From A Dog That Was Trying To Sniff Her

 This dog owner knows his responsibilities very well

-You did the right thing to try and remove yourself
+You did the right thing by trying to remove yourself

 To navigate social situations with unfamiliar dogs, individuals can practice assertive communication techniques, such as clearly expressing their discomfort or need for space.
 Engaging in role-play scenarios can also help build confidence in managing these interactions.

-Some dog can be perfectly cute and sweet but...
+Some dogs can be perfectly cute and sweet, but...

 This happens to this Redditor all the time